worldflora/wfo-docs/docs/concepts.md

 ## Nomeclatural status of Names

 Names can have a nomenclatural status.
-This is separate from their taxonomic status (within the currently accepted taxonomy).
+This is separate from their "taxonomic status" (see below).
 Some of these statuses may preclude their use as accepted names of taxa in the taxonomy.

-1. illegitimate - can't be used as accepted name in taxonomy as accepted name.
+1. __illegitimate__ - can't be used as accepted name in taxonomy as accepted name.
-1. later_homonym - can't be used as accepted name in taxonomy as accepted name.
+1. __later_homonym__ - can't be used as accepted name in taxonomy as accepted name.
-1. superfluous - can't be used as accepted name in taxonomy as accepted name.
+1. __superfluous__ - can't be used as accepted name in taxonomy as accepted name.
-1. conserved - a later homonym that has been explicitly flagged as available for use under the code.
+1. __conserved__ - a later homonym that has been explicitly flagged as available for use under the code.
-1. rejected - can't be used as accepted name in taxonomy as accepted name.
+1. __rejected__ - can't be used as accepted name in taxonomy as accepted name.
-1. sanctioned - fungi specific version of conserved
+1. __sanctioned__ - fungi specific version of conserved
-1. valid - a correctly published name.
+1. __valid__ - a correctly published name.
-1. invalid - can't be used as accepted name in taxonomy as accepted name.
+1. __invalid__ - can't be used as accepted name in taxonomy as accepted name.
-1. deprecated - can't be used as accepted name in taxonomy at all.
+2. __deprecated__ - won't be placed in taxonomy at all.
-1. unknown - not recommended for placement in taxonomy
+3. __unknown__ - not recommended for placement in taxonomy

 ## Taxonomic status = role

 Systems have often confused taxonomic and nomenclatural statuses.
 In Rhakhis we have simplified this down to a name playing one of four possible roles within the classification at any one time.
+These are separate from but related to nomenclatural statuses.

 1. __Accepted__.
 The name is placed in the taxonomy as the correct name for a taxon.
 A taxon can only have one of these and they have to agree with the rules regarding placement.
 The nomenclatural status of the name must be valid, conserved or sanctioned.
 1. __Synonym__ The name is placed in the taxonomy as a synonym within a taxon.
 A taxon can have many of these.
 They can be of any nomenclatural status apart from deprecated.
 (Note that whether synonyms are homotypic or heterotypic are tracked separately and discoverable through basionym links - see below)